Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Simulation study and data application

 The tests based on the KS and CvM norms are compared with the test presented in \cite{Garcia-Portugues:flm} (denoted by PCvM), available in the \texttt{R} package \texttt{fda.usc} \citep{Febrero-Bande2011}, and whose test statistic can be regarded as the average of projected CvM statistics.
-The test was run with the same FPC estimation used in the new tests, the same number of components $d_n$ and $B=1000$.
-Table \ref{tab:results} presents the empirical rejection rates of the different simulation scenarios with $K=1, 5, 10$ for KS and CvM tests.
+The test was run with the same FPC estimation used in the new tests, the same number of components $d_n$, and $B=10000$ (considered also for CvM and KS).
+Table \ref{tab:results} presents the empirical rejection rates of the different simulation scenarios with $K=1, 3, 5$ for KS and CvM tests.
 The results show two consistent patterns.
-First, the CvM test consistently dominates over the KS test, with only two exceptions: $H_{7,2}$ with $n=100$, and $H_{7,1}$ with $n=50$ (see supplement for the latter).
-Second, PCvM tends to have a larger power than CvM for most of the situations, specially for small sample sizes and mild deviations.
-As an illustration, for $n=50$ the average relative loss in the empirical power for CvM$_5$ with respect to PCvM is $14.8\%$ ($d=1$) and $4.8\%$ ($d=2$).
-For $n=100$, the losses drop to $10.8\%$ and $0.9\%$, and for $n=250$, to $5.2\%$ and $0.1\%$.
+First, in our simulation scenarios, the CvM test consistently dominates over the KS test, with only one exception: $H_{9,1}$ with $n=50$ (see supplement for the latter).
+This is coherent with the fact that quadratic norms in goodness-of-fit tests are often more powerful than sup-norms (see, e.g., p.
+110 of \cite{DAgostino1987} for the distribution case).
+Second, PCvM tends to have a larger power than CvM for most of the situations, especially for small sample sizes and mild deviations.
+As an illustration, for $n=50$, the average relative loss in the empirical power for CvM$_3$ with respect to PCvM is $12.7\%$ ($d=1$) and $4.6\%$ ($d=2$).
+For $n=100$, the losses drop to $9.3\%$ and $1.3\%$, respectively, and for $n=250$, to $5.2\%$ and $0.2\%$, respectively.
 The drop in performance for CvM with respect to PCvM is expected due to the construction of CvM, which opts for exploring a set of random directions instead of averaging uniformly distributed finite-dimensional directions, as PCvM does.
-This also yields one the strongest points of the CvM test, which is its relatively short running times, specially for large $n$.
-Not surprisingly, the number of evaluations performed for computing the statistic is $\Oh(n)$, a notable reduction from PCvM's $\Oh((n^3-n^2)/2)$.
+This also yields one the strongest points of the CvM test, which is its relatively short running times, especially for large $n$.
+Not surprisingly, the number of evaluations performed for computing the CvM statistic is $\Oh(n)$, a notable reduction from PCvM's $\Oh((n^3-n^2)/2)$.
 Also, the memory requirement for CvM is $\Oh(n)$, instead of PCvM's $\Oh((n^2-n-2)/2)$.
-The running times in Figure \ref{fig.times} evidence this improvement.
+The running times in Figure \ref{fig.times} is evidence of this improvement. \\